 The moment you dip into that “woe is me” mentality during a social event, I need you to do some perspective setting.
 Take a zoomed-out view of the event … a few months or years from now, as you’re rehashing the social event with your friends, will you really remember how great that 15th tortilla chip tasted?
 Likely not.
 Contrast this to if a friend spent 12 hours baking a 6-tiered cake decorated with all your favorite things in life?
 You will definitely remember that, so enjoy it as part of the experience!

 A shorter way to remember the above is to ask yourself how you’ll feel “10 hours, 10 days, 10 years” after the decision.
 If you’ll feel physically icky 10 hours later, that’s something to consider.
-If you’ll be frustrated with yourself for straying from your plan 10 days later, that’s something to consider.
+You’ll be frustrated with yourself for straying from your plan 10 days later, that’s something to consider.
 If you will or won’t remember the food 10 years later, that’s something to consider.

 Overall, remember that this is your life, your body, your social occasions.
 Whatever you decide to plan for – and execute – is great!
 It’s completely your choice!
 The problem is when your actions are misaligned with your goals and desires, and that’s what we’re trying to avoid with our 4-step plan.